 If I could offer any advice to any divorced woman, Muslim or not, I’d say do not waste any time in claiming your newly found independence.
 Of course, there are emotions to work through – there always will be.
 But time is ticking and life is a gift.
 Nobody is going to hand opportunities to you on a plate.
 Ultimately, you will need to search them out for yourself.
 Those opportunities could be to do with work, hobbies, health and so much more.

 I have been on a path of self-discovery these past few years and have learnt things about myself that I didn’t even know were there.
 Like the determination to put my physical health as a priority.
-I have finally found the impetus to take care of myself and it hasn’t been a health scare or a phone call from the doctor.
+I have finally found the impetus to take care of myself and it hasn’t been because of a health scare or a phone call from the doctor.
 It has been the simple realisation that there is a direct correlation between my physical well-being and my mental well-being.
 If there’s anything I can testify to having experienced lately, it is that.
 Since I regained full independence in my life, so I have harnessed that reality and made it work for me.
 I no longer see exercise as a chore.
 Rather, I understand it is the prerequisite to feeling great in my headspace, Alhamdulillah.
 The formula is foolproof.

 I thank my own sons for being the ones to nudge me in that direction.
 Being young people, they are more conscious about healthy living even if they haven’t been able to implement it themselves fully because of other constraints like time and studies.
 But it seems things have come full circle and now I am the one who keeps them updated on my own progress!
 They probably are sick of hearing me celebrate every little milestone that I reach… I say that and yet I know they celebrate my success along with me, Alhamdulillah.